 Image

-Have you ever heard someone say, “I’m not a big fan of dessert,” and wondered what’s wrong with that person?
+Have you ever heard someone say, “I’m not a big fan of dessert,” and wondered what’s wrong with them?
 Who doesn’t like a scoop of ice cream, a slice of pie, or a piece of cake?
+Most people do.
+The problem is many of us also like to overindulge.

 • Tooth decay